rticommunity/gazebo-dds-plugins/src/laser_scan/README.md

 # Laser Scan Plugin

-It allows us to acess the information produced by a laser sensor.
-The Laser Scan plugni publishes the following Topics:
+It allows us to access the information produced by a laser sensor.
+The Laser Scan plugin publishes the following Topics:

 * Publications
   * **laser_scan** [`sensor_msgs::msg::LaserScanMsg`] -- Publishes the